faransikandar/CS109A_FinalProject_Spotify/index.md

 ---
-title: Home
-nav_include: 0
+title: Spotify - CS109A Final Project - Group 14
 ---

-# Spotify - CS109A Final Project - Group 14

 ## By David Costigan, Layla O'Kane and Faran Sikandar